Ai in Nanotechnology for Biomedical Use

 You can put about a thousand nano-particles side by side in the cross-section of a singular hair and disseminate them into the bloodstream to be in motion with the same fluidity as a red blood cell.
 Many biomedical scientists and researchers have managed to apply nanotechnology productively.
 In 2016, a DNA nanorobot was created for targeted drug delivery in cancerous cells.
 The National Center for Nanoscience and Technology, Beijing, China recently created a bactericidal nanoparticle that carried an antibiotic and successfully suppressed a bacterial infection in mice.

 Owing to these characteristics, nano-particles have found their effective uses in the medicinal field.
-Some of these nanotechnology for biomedical usage methods include the following:
+Some of these Ai in nanotechnology for biomedical usage methods include the following:

 - Targeted drug delivery and consequentially minimal side-effects of treatments.